Schoolgirl reading

 Oliver’s Secret

-Excellent for children newly arrived from Hong Kong/refugees, and to develop compassion for new arrivals.
+Excellent for children newly arrived from Hong Kong, and to develop compassion in students, for new arrivals.

 Clare has moved house with her family, from China to England, and doesn’t know anyone.
 At first she is lonely, and is nervous about making friends.
 She prays for a cat, and Oliver turns up, but whose cat is he?
 Fun, easy reader, with ten chapters.
 Christian content: Clare and her family go to church and they pray together at meal times.